Tamburasca/HarpsichordTuning/README.md

 The L2-norm was tested to be inferior.
 I employ the module [scipy.optimize.slsqp](https://docs.scipy.org/doc/scipy/reference/optimize.minimize-slsqp.html#optimize-minimize-slsqp), originally designed for least-square minimization.
-Although it requires the Jacobian of the L1 to be computed (manually) as well - imposing additional CPU-power - it seemed to be the most reliable and fastest minimizer, when compared to brute-force or 'L-BFGS-B'.
+Although it requires the Jacobian of the L1 to be computed (analytically) as well - imposing additional CPU-power - it seemed to be the most reliable and fastest minimizer, when compared to brute-force or 'L-BFGS-B'.